Characterisation of honest times and optional semimartingales of class-($\Sigma$): Optional Semimartingales of Class-

-The representation obtained in \autoref{max} is interesting in that the Az\'ema submartingale of the maximum of two honest times is expressed as the product of the Az\'ema submartingale associated with the each individual honest time.
+The above result says that the Az\'ema optional submartingale associated with the maximum of two finite honest times can expressed as the product of the Az\'ema optional submartingale associated with each individual honest time.
 To the best of our knowledge, this type of representation has not previously appeared in the literature.
-We conjecture that it is possible to express any finite honest time as the maximum of a finite honest time from a continuous filtration and a finite honest time from a discrete/jumping filtration.

-\bex Example of honest times in Brownian filtration are widely available, we consider the following taken from Mansuy and Yor \cite{MY}.
+\bex For examples of a honest time of type-c, we consider the following taken from Mansuy and Yor \cite{MY}.
 Let $B$ be a Brownian motion and